michaeldegroot/swig-minifier/README.md

 // Require the module.
 var swigMinifier = require('swig-minifier');

-// Define options to use for swig-minifier var options = {cacheType:"memory"}; // Choose to cache to memory var options = {cacheType:"file"}; // Choose to cache to file system var options = {cacheType:"redis"}; // Choose to cache with redis var options = {cacheType:"none"}; // Choose to not use a cache system at all

-// Important: If you want to use swig-minifier's default settings you can choose to not call init and set options. swigMinifier.init(options);

 // Change your app.engine to set to render with swig-minifier app.engine('html', swigMinifier.engine);

-// At anytime you can call to clear cache via this command: swigMinifier.clearCache();
 ```
-### 3. Your html code will now be automatically minified and cached via file or memory.
+### 3. Your html code will now be automatically minified and cached via file, if you want more options over the module checkout the API below!

 ## API